Faces and maximizer subsets of highest weight modules: Classifying (positive) weak faces for simply-regular highest weights

 with equality if and only if $\supp(f) \subset Y$.
 Note that this definition is consistent with the notation and results in \cite{KR}, via \cite[Proposition 4.4]{KR}.

-\item Given $R,R' \subset \R$, we say that $Y \subset X$ is {\it $(R',R)$-closed} if given $f \in \Fin(X, R),\ g \in \Fin(Y,R)$,
+\item Given $R,R' \subset \R$, we say that $Y \subset X$ is \textit{$(R',R)$-closed} if given $f \in \Fin(X, R),\ g \in \Fin(Y,R)$,

-\item Define the {\it $R$-convex hull} of $X$ to be the image under $\disp$ of $\{ f \in \Fin(X, R \cap [0,1]) : \ell(f) = 1 \}$.
+\item Define the \textit{$R$-convex hull} of $X$ to be the image under $\disp$ of $\{ f \in \Fin(X, R \cap [0,1]) : \ell(f) = 1 \}$.
 This will be denoted by $\conv_R(X)$. \end{enumerate} \end{defn}

 (Positive) weak $\Z$-faces were studied and used in \cite{CDR,CG2,KR}.
 Weak $R$-faces are the same as $(\R, R_+)$-closed subsets.
-Moreover, the ``usual" convex hull of a set $X$ is simply $\conv_\R(X)$.
+Moreover, the ``usual'' convex hull of a set $X$ is simply $\conv_\R(X)$.

-The goal of this section is to partially prove Theorem \ref{T3}.
+The goal of this section is to prove Theorem \ref{T3} when $\lambda$ is simply-regular.
 More precisely, we classify the (positive) weak faces of $\wt \vla$ that contain the vertex $\lambda$.
-Later, Theorems \ref{T2} and \ref{T3} will help avoid the restriction of containing $\lambda$.)
-Here are the main results in this section.
+Later, Theorem \ref{T2} will help prove Theorem \ref{T3} without the restriction of containing $\lambda$.
+Here is the main result in this section.

 \begin{theorem} Given $\lambda \in \lie{h}^*$ and $M(\lambda) \twoheadrightarrow \vla$ with highest weight space $\vla_\lambda = \C v_\lambda$,